Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Standard adaptive finite element algorithm

-This type of equation plays a critical role in applications such as heat conduction models \cite{RKVC18} image denoising \cite{ABG08}, material science \cite{WDG14}, fluid dynamics \cite{ADS02}, and financial mathematics \cite{BDR95}.
+where $f\in L^2(0, T; L^2(\Omega))$, $u_0\in L^2(\Omega)$, and $a\in L^{\infty}(\Omega)$ are uniformly bounded and positive in the sense that there exist positive constants $\lambda_{\min}$ and $\lambda_{\max}$ satisfying This type of equation plays a critical role in applications such as heat conduction models \cite{Rogolino2018}, image denoising \cite{Aboulaich2008}, material science \cite{Wang2014}, and financial mathematics \cite{BARLES1995}.
 The solution to the parabolic equation is generally smooth in most regions.
 However, discontinuities in initial conditions, nonuniform material properties, or interactions between multiple physical processes can give rise to singularities that emerge and gradually evolve over time.
 This requirement arises from the fact that the smoothness of solutions to parabolic equations may vary considerably across different regions, necessitating finer spatial discretization and more sophisticated numerical techniques to resolve the solution behavior accurately.

 Throughout this work, we use the standard notation $W^{m,q}(D)$ to refer to Sobolev spaces on an open set $D\subset \mathbb{R}^d$, with the norm $\Vert\cdot\Vert_{W^{m,q}(D)}$ and the semi-norm $\vert\cdot\vert_{W^{m,q}(D)}$.
 The space $W^{m,q}_0(D)$ is defined as $\{w \in W^{m,q}(D): w|_{\partial D} = 0\}$.
 Furthermore, $W^{m,2}(D)$ and $W^{m,2}_0(\Omega)$ are denoted by $H^m(D)$ and $H^m_0(D)$, respectively.
 We also denote by $L^{p}(0,T;H^k(D))$ the space of all $L^p$ integrable functions from $(0,T)$ into $H^k(D)$ with norm $\|v\|_{L^{p}(0,T;H^k(D))}=\left(\int_0^T \|v\|_{k,D}^pdt\right)^{\frac{1}{p}}$ for $p\in [1,\infty)$.